Logggee/StoreIT/README.md

 # StoreIT
-Application for storing items into multiple small parts storages
+Application for storing items into multiple small parts storages.
+The application is based on the Django webframework.
+Bootstrap is used to style the frontend.